sendgrid/docs/content/docs/ui/sending-email/editor.md

   ![]({{root_url}}/img/import_custom_html.png "Import custom HTML")

-5. Paste or enter the HTML you want to use, and then click **Import**.
+5. Paste or enter the HTML you want to use and then click **Import**.

 <call-out type="warning">